 Ending a union can be stressful.
 Even if the process has been pleasant, it can be easy to overlook aspects of your life that may be affected.
 After a divorce or dissolution, your taxes will change, maybe in ways you won’t expect.
+Understanding the tax consequences after a divorce is crucial for your financial health.

 Learning how a divorce may affect your next tax cycle could prevent you from getting fined or criminally punished.